-The Telefónica Group’s average maturity of net financial debt is intended to stay above 6 years, or be restored above that threshold in a reasonable period of time if it eventually falls below it.
+- The Telefónica Group’s average maturity of net financial debt is intended to stay above six years or be restored above that threshold in a reasonable period of time if it eventually falls below it.
 This principle is considered as a guideline when managing debt and access to credit markets, but not a rigid requirement.
-When calculating the average maturity for the net financial debt and part of the undrawn credit lines can be considered as offsetting the shorter debt maturities, and extension options on some financing facilities may be considered as exercised, for calculation purposes.
+When calculating the average maturity for the net financial debt, a portion of the undrawn credit lines can be considered as offsetting the shorter debt maturities, and extension options on some financing facilities may be considered as exercised, for calculation purposes.

-At December 31, 2016, gross financial debt scheduled to mature in 2017 amounted to approximately 13,326 million euros (which includes the net position of derivative financial instruments and certain current payables).
-These maturities are lower than the amount of funds available, calculated as the sum of: a) cash and cash equivalents and current financial assets; b) annual cash generation projected for 2017, and c) undrawn credit facilities arranged with banks whose original maturity is over one year (an aggregate of more than 13,491 million euros at December 31, 2016), providing flexibility to the Telefónica Group with regard to accessing capital or credit markets in the next 12 months.
-For a further description of the Telefónica Group’s liquidity and capital resources in 2016, see Note 13.2 Financial Liabilities and Appendix V.
+At December 31, 2020, financial liabilities (Note 18) and leases debt (Note 20) scheduled to mature in 2021 amounted to 8,123 and 1,255 million euros, respectively.
+These maturities are lower than the amount of funds available, calculated as the sum of: a) cash and cash equivalents and current financial assets; b) annual cash generation projected for 2021, and c) undrawn credit facilities arranged with banks whose original maturity is over one year (an aggregate of 12,466 million euros at December 31, 2020), providing flexibility to the Telefónica Group with regard to accessing capital or credit markets in the next two years.
+For a further description of the Telefónica Group’s liquidity and capital resources in 2020, see Note 18 and Appendix V.

-NOTE: For further information, please access the (13) Financial assets and liabilities section of the Consolidated Information document within 2016 Annual Report [5.4 MB], 2.
-Financial liabilities subsection (page 64) and the Appendix V (page 164).
+NOTE: For further information, please access the (18) Financial liabilities section of the Consolidated Information document within 2020 Annual Report [67.1 MB] (page 69-73) and the Appendix V (page 171).